bartificer/programming-by-stealth/docs/pbs27.md

-# PBS 27 of x – JS Prototype Revision | HTML Forms
+# PBS 27 of X – JS Prototype Revision | HTML Forms

 In this instalment we’ll make a start on a large topic which we have intentionally ignored until now – taking user input on the web.
 The way this is done is through HTML forms.
 It will take us a few instalments to learn all about them.
 So we’ll start with the basics in this instalment.